 A combination of coal-fired stoves and poor sanitation made the air heavy and foul-smelling.
 Immense amounts of raw sewage was dumped straight into the Thames River.
 Even royals were not immune from the stench of London - when Queen Victoria occupied Buckingham Palace her apartments were ventilated through the common sewers, a fact that was not disclosed until some 40 years later.

 Upon this scene entered an unlikely hero, an engineer named Joseph Bazalgette.
 Bazalgette was responsible for the building of over 2100 km of tunnels and pipes to divert sewage outside the city.
 This made a drastic impact on the death rate, and outbreaks of cholera dropped dramatically after Bazlgette's work was finished.
 For an encore, Bazalgette also was responsible for the design of the Embankment, and the Battersea, Hammersmith, and Albert Bridges.

-Before the engineering triumphs of Bazalgette came the architectural triumphs of George IV's favorite designer, John Nash.
+Before the engineering triumphs of Bazalgette came the architectural triumphs of George IV's favourite designer, John Nash.
 Nash designed the broad avenues of Regent Street, Piccadilly Circus, Carlton House Terrace, and Oxford Circus, as well as the ongoing transformation of Buckingham House into a palace worthy of a monarch.

 In 1829 Sir Robert Peel founded the Metropolitan Police to handle law and order in areas outside the City proper.
 These policemen became known as "Bobbies" after their founder.

 Just behind Buckingham Palace, the Grosvenor family developed the aristocratic Belgrave Square.
 In 1830 land just east of the palace was cleared of the royal stables to create Trafalgar Square, and the new National Gallery sprang up there just two years later.